navindhuttargi/Navin_Dhuttargi_Portfolio/README.md

 * Implemented the gameplay mechanics and gameplay Logic of wheel of fortune.

 ## Project 5: Stories Project

 * Implementation of gameplay mechanics, gameplay logic and gameplay flow
 * Downloading the game assets and loading them into the game
 * Integration of AdColony plugin for monetisation

+## Project 6: Bomberman

+* Implenented Service locator,Observer and MVC design pattern for architecting the project
+* Implemented the functionality of player movement and Enemy movement